Views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 All I'm saying is they don't ask the questions about the person, about what's actually going on inside.

-They don't ask, um, what if what if he would have been taught abstinence, and that abstinence could have led to a really fulfilling relationship with a wife or partner?
+They don't ask, what if he would have been taught abstinence and that abstinence could have led to a really fulfilling relationship with a wife or partner?

-How much pornography did he have on his uh laptop on his computer?
+How much pornography did he have on his laptop on his computer?

 They ask no questions that actually get to the heart of why somebody would make a decision to devalue human life the way this person does.

-If I were a liberal host, and you would just call it that very point, you know, I would say to you, who gives you the right to judge?
+If I were a liberal host and you were just called at that very point, you know, I would say to you, who gives you the right to judge?

 How do you know he was messed up?